Dwightech/Dwightech/README.md

 ## 🚀 What I'm Working On

-- 📚 Improving my JavaScript and React skills
+- 📚 Improving my React and JavaScript skills
 - 🛠 Building simple full-stack applications
-- 💡 Learning best practices in web development
+- 🎨 Practicing UI design using HTML & CSS

 ---